dlbewley/guifreelife-src/content/blog/Storing-OpenShift-Credentials-with-1Password.md

 system:admin
 ```

-Now you can "kube" to your :hearts: conent!
+Now you can "kube" to your :hearts: content!

 If you dedeploy the cluster, just remove the file from `~/.kube/ocp/<cluster>/kubeconfig` and repeat above to update 1Password and write out a new kubeconfig.
 # Possible Improvements